ZdenekFisr/WebApiExample/README.md

-This API serves as an example of my own feature-driven architecture, using generic controllers and repositories, Entity Framework, AutoMapper, Dependency Injection and SOLID principles.
+This API serves as an example of my own feature-driven architecture, using authentication, generic controllers and repositories, Entity Framework, AutoMapper, Dependency Injection and SOLID principles.
 It also includes some of my old refactored work.

 Types of classes: